 As a recruiter, I’ve spoken with a lot of GREAT job candidates who were simply motivated by one of the following:

-• Technical challenges
+Technical challenges

-• The “mission” of the company (helping people, saving lives, connecting people across the globe, etc.)
+The “mission” of the company (helping people, saving lives, connecting people across the globe, etc.)

-• Personal interests
+Personal interests

-• Name at least one thing that motivates you at work, aside from money or a paycheck
+Name at least one thing that motivates you at work, aside from money or a paycheck

-• Your answer for what motivates you can be a personal reason, but doesn’t need to be
+Your answer for what motivates you can be a personal reason, but doesn’t need to be

-• Don’t lie or make up an answer that isn’t genuine; tell the truth about what motivates you at work and you’ll be much more likely to get hired
+Don’t lie or make up an answer that isn’t genuine; tell the truth about what motivates you at work and you’ll be much more likely to get hired

-• Don’t say you’re only motivated by money, or that you work to pay your bills
+Don’t say you’re only motivated by money, or that you work to pay your bills

-• Don’t say that you’re not sure or aren’t motivated by anything in particular
+Don’t say that you’re not sure or aren’t motivated by anything in particular

 Show excitement and enthusiasm in your answer; your goal is to sound energetic and driven to work hard and learn this new job you’re being considered for – that’s what will convince them to hire you.

 If you follow the tips above you’ll be able to give a great answer when employers ask questions like, “what motivates you?”, or what kind of things motivated you a lot to come to work or job for every day.
+For those looking for professional help, paid resume services offer high-quality resume rewrite services that can make a difference in your job search.

-Your answer to this question can be the difference between getting a job offer and getting rejected after the interview… so as the last step, remember to practice and get comfortable with the answer you’re going to give.
+Your answer to this question can be the difference between getting a job offer and getting rejected after the interview… So as the last step, remember to practice and get comfortable with the answer you’re going to give.

 Find out how to prepare for interview questions about motivation and check out examples of model answers that will impress employers.

-This is a major important question that is one that throws over many of the candidates because it is very very broad and at the same time easy to misinterpret a lot, and it can throw you if you are haven't thought about it in knowing in advance.
+This is a major important question that is one that throws over many of the candidates because it is very very broad and at the same time easy to misinterpret a lot, and it can throw you off if you haven't thought about it in advance.
 One of the very best answers to an interview questions about your motivation are must to be honest and bold, and also but they should be also to connect to the suitable jobs or work that you are going for by suggesting that you would be most suited to the suitable job or work.

 A very good answer for any of the interview questions is superb and that makes use of telling detailed answers.
 Whatever you can say about your self-motivation, that you should need to back it up properly with most suitable examples from your practical studies, work experience and/or extracurricular activities, and it should relate to the skills and aptitudes and knowledge that are required for the suitable job or work that you’re going to looking for.
+Resume writers online and resume consultants can provide expert guidance to refine your resume.

 You can practice answering this question by completing an interview using the resources available from our partners,